Juggler logo

 • 10 a.m.
 Eastern (7 a.m.
 Pacific, 11 a.m.
 Atlantic, 3 p.m.
 UK, 4 p.m.
 Europe)

-In March and October, the time may shift for a week or so due to the shift between Standard Time and Daylight Savings Time (aka Summer Time) which happens on a different date in North America and Europe.
-If you are in Australia, this is further muddled up by your own change in the other direction.
+In March and October, the time may shift for a week or so due to the change between Standard Time and Daylight Savings Time (aka Summer Time) which happens on a different date in North America and Europe.
+If you are in Australia or New Zealand, this is further muddled up by your own change in the other direction.
 The first time listed above is the time of record.

 What kinds of opening and closing questions?